 Version 1 of the email package was bundled with Python releases up to Python 2.2.1.
 Version 2 was developed for the Python 2.3 release, and backported to Python 2.2.2.
-It was also available as a separate distutils based package. email version 2 is almost entirely backward compatible with version 1, with the following differences:
+It was also available as a separate distutils-based package, and is compatible back to Python 2.1.